codefinity/oeuvre/README.md

 - Design is not DB Design Driven.
 Sets you free from thinking about Application Design from a Database perspective.
 - Encourages Modularity
 - Optimal Architectural Quanta
+- Business Logic can be tested without dependencies.

 ### Evolution In Action